ozfortress/ozfortress_docs/docs/rules/global.md

 Please see [10.
 Servers](/rules/global/#10-servers) for more information, including the default server provider and server location.

 ### 8.2.
 Team Starting Side
 In Regular Season matches, the Away team selects their team colour.
-In Playoff matches, the team that did not pick the map will choose their team color.
+In Playoff matches, the team that did not pick the map will choose their team colour.

 ### 8.3.
 Match Disputes
 To lodge a dispute or report misconduct within a match, please contact a League Administrator as soon as possible.
 Please do not bring the debate to the public while it is being resolved.